randombk/kllm/README.md

 **THIS IS A JOKE - DO NOT ACTUALLY USE THIS**

-This repo ports a heavily-stripped down version of [llm.c](https://github.com/karpathy/llm.c) to the kernel.
+This repo ports a heavily-stripped down version of [llm.c](https://github.com/karpathy/llm.c) inference to the kernel.
 This currently *barely* works, and expect lots of timeouts and bugs.
 Only single-core CPU inference without any acceleration (SSE, AVX, etc.) is supported.
 Even for the 124M GPT-2 model, expect to wait 1m+ for a single token, during which time the system will be unresponsive.

 ![loading](loading.png)